Skip to content

 Module react/jsx-runtime Not Found

-Affected Scope: SDK version 0.3.0 && React version < 16.14.0
+Affected scope: SDK version 0.3.0 && React version < 16.14.0

-Reason: The SDK internally uses react/jsx-runtime which is supported in React >= 16.14.0.
+Reason: The SDK internally uses react/jsx-runtime, which is only supported in React >= 16.14.0.

-Fix Recommendation:
+Fix suggestions:

-• Upgrade SDK version >= 0.3.1
+• Upgrade SDK version to >= 0.3.1

 Native and React Native Hybrid Development